Sterling Trucks

-Sterling Trucks Corporation (commonly designated Sterling) was an American truck manufacturer.
-Founded in 1998, Sterling was created following the 1997 acquisition of the heavy-truck product lines of Ford Motor Company by Freightliner.
-Taking its nameplate from a long-defunct truck manufacturer, Sterling was slotted between Freightliner and Western Star within the Daimler product range (later Daimler Trucks North America).
+Sterling Trucks Corporation (commonly designated Sterling) was an American truck manufacturer from 1998 to 2009.
+Specializing in heavy-duty (Class 6-8) commercial trucks, the company was established following the 1997 acquisition of the heavy-truck product lines of Ford Motor Company by Daimler AG, parent company of Freightliner.
+Within the Freightliner product range (later Daimler Trucks North America), Sterling was slotted between Freightliner and flagship manufacturer Western Star.
+Sterling-brand trucks were sold in the United States, Canada, Mexico, Australia, and New Zealand.